-Insider trading is the buying and selling of stocks by people who have inside information about a company where that material information is not known to the public and which will probably have a significant effect on the price of the stock when the information becomes generally known.
+Insider trading is the buying and selling of stocks by people who have inside information about a company where that material information is not known to the public and which will probably have a significant effect on the stock price when the information becomes public.
 Insiders include the corporation's directors, officers, managers, and other employees, and also any people with inside information because of their relationship with the company, such as technicians, auditors, and suppliers, and anyone who owns more than 10% of the outstanding stock, and any of the relatives of these people.

 Insider trading is prohibited by the Securities Exchange Act of 1934 (SEA) to prevent unfair profits by corporate insiders at the expense of the public.
 It also requires that: